irdest/irdest/docs/contributors/src/technical/index.md

 libqaul service API.
 Other services can then depend on this high-level API.

-qaul.net (the app bundle) is primarily a GUI for a collection of services, that all run on the same libqaul instance under the hood.
+qaul (the app bundle) is primarily a GUI for a collection of services, that all run on the same libqaul instance under the hood.

 Unless otherwise stated, all code is written in Rust.